Oude Pekela

 Oude Pekela (Gronings: Olle Pekel; [ˈʌudə ˈpeːkəlaː]) is a town in the Dutch province of Groningen.
-It is located in the municipality of Pekela, about 5 km southwest of Winschoten.
+It is located in the municipality of Pekela, about 5 km (3 miles) southwest of Winschoten.
 It was established to exploit the peat in the area.
 During the 19th century, it was known for its maritime transport.
 During the 20th century, Oude Pekela became the centre of the cardboard and potato starch industry.

 History

 Peat colony

 In the 1590s, the Friesche Compagnie (Frisian Company) was founded to exploit the peat in the area.
 In 1599, the land around the River Pekel A was bought and subdivided in 101 lots.
 Oude Pekela was established to house the workers.
 The town is named after the Pekel A, and is a linear settlement along the river which has been canalised and renamed Pekelderdiep.
 In 1635, it became part of the Groninger Peat Colonies, and was controlled by the city of Groningen as a colony.
 In 1704, the settlement was split into Oude Pekela (Old) and Nieuwe Pekela (New), because a second church was built.

 In 1801, all towns and villages had to be governed by a municipality, and the peat colony came to an end.
 It was originally a municipality with neighbouring Nieuwe Pekela.
 In 1808, Oude Pekela was home to 3,371 people.
 In 1810, after Napoleon annexed the Batavian Republic, Oude Pekela became a separate commune and a mayor was appointed the next year.
 Oude Pekela remained a separate municipality until 1990, when it merged with Nieuwe Pekela.